Get Better Quotes 35+

 LLC Members who provide a service for monetary compensation are statutorily covered.
 Those covered, but owning more than 20% or more interest in the LLC may elect to be exempt.

-Corporate Officers or LLC members who are covered must do so at a minimum annual wage of $57,200.00 and a maximum annual wage of $228,800.
+Corporate Officers or LLC members who are covered under a policy must do so at a minimum annual wage of $70,200.00 and a maximum annual wage of $280,800 for 2023.

 The state of Maryland provides a free online tool for verifying workers' compensation insurance coverage.
 Anyone can search by business name or FEIN.
 The results will only show the business name and policy number for employers who have coverage in the state being searched.
 The information is managed by the Maryland Workers' Compensation Commission.